sean-atkinson/row_health_wellness_program_analysis/README.md

 This project consists of four parts:
 - <b>Part 1: Targeted Insights</b>
-  * Using SQL, I offer up answers to questions from the claims department on things like the top hair-related products, states with the most claims, and the most frequent users of our reimbursement program.
+  * Using SQL, I offer up answers to questions from the Claims Department on things like the top hair-related products, states with the most claims, and the most frequent users of our reimbursement program.

 - <b>Part 2: Marketing Analysis</b>
   * Leveraging Excel, I assess campaign performance for our marketing team, focusing on customer acquisition and brand awareness, by selecting three metrics of interest for each.